Mardin Sign Language

-Mardin Sign Language is a family sign language of Turkey.
+Mardin Sign Language (MarSL; Mardin İşaret Dili) is a family sign language of Turkey.
 It was originally spoken in the town of Mardin, dating back at least five generations in a single extended family.
 All speakers now live in İzmir or Istanbul, and the younger generation has shifted to Turkish Sign Language.

+Signers refer to their language as "dilsizce" (Turkish for "deaf language") or "eski işaretler" (Turkish for "old signs").

+Documentation

+MarSL is severely endangered.
+Most young signers use Turkish Sign Language, and the only fluent users of MarSL are over 50.
+Recent efforts have been made to create corpora for MarSL, as well as document the language.